Substitution Principle and semidirect products

-Then, $V_i$ is a clopen subset of~$Y^*$ contained in~$U_i$ and $Y^* = \bigcup_{i = 1}^k V_i$.
-Thus, $\{V_i\}_{i = 1}^k$ is the desired clopen finite refinement of the given finite open cover of $Y^*$. \end{proof} By a straightforward application of Theorem~\ref{t:1}, we may conclude that the Banaschewski and \v Cech-Stone compactifications of $Y^*$ indeed coincide. \begin{theorem} Let $Y$ be a Boolean space and $Y^*$ be the topological space which is the union over $n \ge 0$ of the product spaces~$Y^n$.
-Then, the dual space of $\cl(Y^*)$ is $\beta(Y^*)$, the \v Cech-Stone compatification of $Y^*$.
+By a straightforward application of Theorem~\ref{t:1}, we may conclude that the Banaschewski and \v Cech-Stone compactifications of $Y^*$ indeed coincide. \begin{theorem} Let $Y$ be a Boolean space and $Y^*$ be the topological space which is the union over $n \ge 0$ of the product spaces~$Y^n$.
+Then, the dual space of $\cl(Y^*)$ is $\beta(Y^*)$, the \v Cech-Stone compactification of $Y^*$.
 In particular, there is a continuous embedding $Y^* \rightarrowtail \beta(Y^*)$ with dense image. \end{theorem} The following immediate consequence is stated for later reference. \begin{corollary} Let $X, Y$ be Boolean spaces.
 Then, $\beta(Y^*) \times X$ is the Banaschewski compactification of $Y^* \times X$. \end{corollary}

-A consequence of Lemma~\ref{l:4} is that the extension to profinite alphabets of an lp-strain of languages is closed under pre-images of continuous lp-morphisms between profinite alphabets.
-Dually, this may be phrased as follows:
+A consequence of Lemma~\ref{l:4} is that the extension to profinite alphabets of an lp-strain of languages is closed under preimages of continuous lp-morphisms between profinite alphabets: